-Highline Magazine ceased publication on March 3, 2016.
+Highline Magazine ceased publication in 2016.
 Below is a farewell from our publisher and editor-in-chief, Kristy Davison.

 It was eight years ago now that we tapped our creative instincts, shameless naïveté and a circle of ridiculously talented friends to launch Highline Magazine, an independent mag that grew to become an essential voice in the Bow Valley and the mountain towns of the Rockies.